saymrwulf/uhd/notes.md

-2016-11-26T04:23:00 - Refactor for clarity, might break a few tests though (uhd) 2016-11-28T03:35:00 - Late-night bugfix on financial RL environment (uhd) 2016-11-28T08:40:00 - Implementing approach from a new paper read last night (uhd)
+2016-11-26T04:23:00 - Refactor for clarity, might break a few tests though (uhd) 2016-11-28T03:35:00 - Late-night bugfix on financial RL environment (uhd) 2016-11-28T08:40:00 - Implementing approach from a new paper read last night (uhd) 2016-11-28T22:47:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)